webcomponents/webcomponents.org/DESIGN.md

 ### Requirements for Inclusion in the catalog

 We would like to ensure that elements in the catalog are actual custom elements, and easy to include in projects that use a variety of build systems.
-We can do analysis of projects as we index them to see if they meet certain requirements to facilitiate this.
+We can do analysis of projects as we index them to see if they meet certain requirements to facilitate this.

 * `"customElements"` `package.json` field pointing to a valid custom element manifest
 * `"type": "module"` in `package.json`